Screening Tests for Lasso Problems: Region Tests

 to obtain a tighter bounding sphere $\SPH_{k+1}=\SPH(\vq_{k+1},r_{k+1})$.
-A greedy strategy selects $\at\in \CP$ at step $k$ to minimize $r_{k+1}$, or equivalently to maximize $\fr_{k}$:
+A greedy strategy selects $\at$ at step $k$ to minimize $r_{k+1}$, or equivalently to maximize $\fr_{k}$:

-When the features all have the same norm, this reduces to maximizing the inner product between $\at$ and $\vq_{k}$.
+When all features have equal norm, this reduces to maximizing the inner product of $\at$ and $\vq_{k}$.
 This has a simple interpretation. $\SPH_{k}$ can be thought of as a location bound on $\vto$ with the center $\vq_{k}$ the ``estimate'' of $\vto$ given the bound.
 The greedy strategy selects $\at$ by maximizing its alignment with the current estimate $\vq_{k}$ of $\vto$.
-Since $\vto$ is proportional to the optimal residual in the primal problem (see \eqref{eq:relationship}), the greedy strategy is selecting features that ``best correlate'' with the current estimate of the optimal residual.
+Since $\vto$ is proportional to the optimal residual in the primal problem (see \eqref{eq:relationship}), this strategy selects features ``best correlated'' with the current estimate of the optimal residual.